uri3lrex/rest_server_assignment1/README.md

 - [x] Set up a dummy front-end and back-end in the test branch
 - [x] Vue technology setup: as per the assignment's requirement
 - [x] Connect front and back (Possibly through axious??): convenient http client.
 Paired with this I just simply connected it by running it on the same port.
-- [x] Display results : render data
+- [x] Display results : render data for the current day
+- [ ] Display results : with a deliberate forecast so need to add another route to what was added earlier.
 - [ ] Update the sketch architecture in final
 - [ ] Style the appp: setting up the website through the html/css/js wombocombo